Cultural Deal for Europe

 The paper reflects his personal views.
 De Vries: “It is definitely not the final word on the subject, on the contrary.
 I intend it to be an open invitation to a wider conversation, both among policy-makers and among cultural experts.
 Together we are stronger; with luck and some perseverance I am optimistic that we will succeed in making Europe’s policy silos dance!”

 'The Netherlands starts becoming a cultural outsider in Europe' - October 2021

-In an opinion piece in Dutch daily Trouw ECF director André Wilkens claims there can be no recovery after the pandemic without respect for culture and the role of the artist.
+In an opinion piece in Dutch daily Trouw European Cultural Foundation director André Wilkens claims there can be no recovery after the pandemic without respect for culture and the role of the artist.
 That 2% of the European Recovery Fund should be allocated to culture – as intended by the European Parliament – could be the start of a creative healing process, at the heart of Europe’s transformation.
 The Netherlands must not be left out.

 In the run up to the Dutch Paradisodebat on the post-pandemic future of the Dutch cultural and creative sectors various Dutch prominent opinion leaders spoke out in favour of the Cultural Deal campaign, urging the Dutch government to dedicate at least two percent of the RFF funds to culture.
 The open letter is an initiative by the Dutch Europa-platform and is open for endorsement.
 With financial aid from the national rescue packages stopping per October, the sector needs your support now.

 A Cultural Deal for Europe: A central place for culture in the EU’s post-pandemic future, event held November 18 2020